Meet Our Pastor/Vicar

 -Pastor

-Our Pastor Fr.
-Rick at Mother Susan’s Ordination as a priest
+Our Pastor Rev. Rick at Mother Susan’s Ordination as a priest

 Baptism on the Feast of the Ascension